nielsandriesse/rocket-index/README.md

+## Photo credits

+Do you see a photo that isn't credited correctly?
+Please let me know or make a pull request to fix it.

 ## Adding a vehicle or launch provider

 To add a vehicle or launch provider, update the files in `src/data` and make a pull request.
 I'll usually be able to merge it within a few days.
 A couple things to keep in mind: